List of Golf Terms and Phrases in English: Essential Vocabulary for Players and Fans

 Popular Golf Idioms

-Golf has given rise to several idiomatic expressions that find their way into everyday conversations.
-Here are eight popular idioms related to golf:
+Golf has given rise to several idiomatic expressions and golf slang that find their way into everyday conversations.
+Here are eight popular idioms and slang terms related to golf:

 • “Par for the course”: Referring to something expected or typical.